 - Knowing to whom one is making a contribution and necessity of making designations on the contribution check

 - DGA and RGA representations

 - " Operating accounts

-- Joint fundraising committees

 - Spousal attribution

-- Contribution attributable to signer of check.
+- Contribution attributable to signer of check

-- Knowing the date of a contribution is important:
+- Knowing the date of a contribution is important, especially in an election year:

 - For applying contribution limits; and

 - For reporting purposes.

 - Contributions are deemed to be made when one relinquishes control over the contribution check (e.g., mailbox rule).

+- 10-day deposit rule for campaigns and PACs

 - One may not give to a particular candidate's election after the date of that election, unless:

 - The campaign has net outstanding debt; and

 - The check is designated in writing for that election's "debt retirement."